Daniel Maloney

 In 1873 Sir John a MacDonald had created the North-West Mounted Police (Predecessor of the RCMP).
 He had participated in the Great March West and assisted on the assault at Fort Whoop-Up, which at the time was a location Americans traveled to, to illegally sell whiskey and other alcoholic beverages to the local indigenous populations.

 Maloney was stationed at the local NWMP garrison in Edmonton as well as Calgary.
 He found himself in the area and built connections and relationships with the locals (Most of which being Metis).
 It is believed he met his wife around this time who was a Cree woman.
-Later on he moved to St. Albert where he settled in the location.
-By the time he had retired from the NWMP he was a Staff Sergeant.
+Later on he moved to St. Albert, where he settled in the location.
+By the time he had retired from the NWMP, he was a staff sergeant.

 In 1885 the North-West Rebellion had broken out.
 Canadian-Metis relations in the east were poor causing two rebellions in the span of a decade.
 The North-West Rebellion had established the Provisional Government of Saskatchewan.
 It had interest in expanding towards the west as the vast majority of the population was itself Metis.
-However in Alberta the Metis were much more loyal and friendly with the Canadian government.
+However, in Alberta the Metis were much more loyal and friendly with the Canadian government.
 Maloney helped establish a military unit known as the "St. Albert Mounted Rifles" which consisted of roughly 55 members at any given time.
-All officers of the unit were Metis excluding Maloney.
-Who he was the First Lieutenant (Commander being a Captain).
-The unit was recognized as a part of the Canadian militia by the Governor General shortly after it was formed.
+All officers of the unit were Metis, excluding Maloney, who was the first lieutenant (commander being a captain).
+The unit was recognized as a part of the Canadian militia by the governor general shortly after it was formed.
 All but five members were Metis.

 The unit never ended up seeing combat in the open field.
 However did assist in protecting Catholic Churches from Metis protesters.